saucelabs-training/demo-java/out/production/demo-java/README.md

   Updating Your Test Script
 </h3>
 <p>
   You need to enter your Sauce Labs user name and access key into the test script.
-In IntelliJ, in the InstantSauceTestNGTest1 class, scroll down until you see:<br/>
+In IntelliJ, in the InstantJavaTestNGTest class, scroll down until you see:<br/>

 </p>
 <ac:structured-macro ac:macro-id="72b32d9d-4db3-40c4-8599-71862bab2099" ac:name="code" ac:schema-version="1">